L3P3/lui/README.md

 To have child components, you have to return nodes.
 It does not matter where you create nodes as long as you always return them in the same order in components.
 In order to not use a node, return a boolean or something falsy in its place.

-In the above example, we use the `span` [html component](#html-components).
+In the above example, we use the `span` [dom component](#dom-components).
 If you want to use a custom component like `ColoredText` above, just refer to it like this:

 ```js
 function BlueText({